the3deer/android-3D-model-viewer/README.md

 Notice
 ======

-Collada support is limited.
+* Collada support is limited.
 Collada renderer currently supports a maximum of 60 bones.
+* In order to see models in 3D virtual reality, you need red-cyan and/or VR glasses
-If you have any issue in general,please open an issue and attach model if possible, specifying Android version and Device model.
+* If you have any issue in general,please open an issue and attach model if possible, specifying Android version and Device model.

 About